sathya-pramodh/linux-mcsr/doc/boat-eye.md

   - kwin (KDE Desktop Environment)
 - More will be added to this list as errors are reported.

+# i3
+i3 is a WM that has been tested a lot and it works very well with Fedora and all the tools.
+If you haven't setup i3 yet, you can do so in the **Setting up i3** section of this guide.

 # Setting up mouse drivers

 - Make sure that you have a Linux-compatible mouse (most Logitech and Razer mice should work.
 Make sure to check online if your mouse is Linux-compatible and is supported by any GUI software to configure DPI).